 Plasma cells are a type of white blood cells found in the bone marrow that produce light chains.

 LCDD is a rare disorder and the true rate of occurrence is not known.
-While the age of people getting the disorder ranges from about 30 to 90 years, it most often occurs after the 60th birthday and males seem to get it at a higher rate than females.
+Although the age of people getting the disorder ranges from about 30 to 90 years, it most often occurs after the 60th birthday and males seem to get it at a higher rate than females.
 About 50 to 60 percent of those who develop LCDD also have multiple myeloma, a cancer of the plasma cells in the bone marrow.
-The remaining people do not have other blood disorders typically, or they may be diagnosed with monoclonal gammopathy of unknown significance (MGUS), a condition that causes plasma cells to produce an abnormal protein, but one that doesn’t seem to cause problems.
+The remaining people don’t have other blood disorders typically, or they may be diagnosed with monoclonal gammopathy of unknown significance (MGUS), a condition that causes plasma cells to produce an abnormal protein.

 The treatment goal for LCDD is to reduce those plasma cells responsible for the overproduction of immunoglobulin light chains.
-This is sometimes done with the use of chemotherapy, such as a combination of prednisone and melphalan hydrochloride (Alkeran®).
+This is sometimes done with the use of chemotherapy.
 Another possible option is a stem cell transplant.
-Stem cells are immature blood cells that can change into different specialized cells such as red blood cells, white blood cells and platelets (needed for blood clotting).
 A person’s own stem cells are first collected and preserved from the blood or the bone marrow.
 Next, the patient receives high doses of chemotherapy to destroy the abnormal plasma cells.
 Thereafter, the preserved stem cells are infused into the patient’s blood where they migrate to the bone marrow and start producing healthy plasma cells.